 Reintegration of Burn Patients into Society and Home

 Patients suffering from traumatic grief often have PTSD and anxiety along with it.
 They may also face the loss of loved ones, including beloved pets, who perished in the same fire or accident as the burned patient.
-It is up to mental health professionals to know when the right time is to reveal the news about these kinds of losses so the patient can process the grief in an appropriate way.
+It is up to mental health professionals to know when the right time is to reveal the news about these kinds of losses so the patient can properly process the grief.

 Different cultures handle burn injuries differently.
-Even people who live and work in the same vicinity of the hospital must be able to handle the culture shock of having a patient (or being a patient) in a hospital, often for long periods of time.
-Becoming cultured to the hospital environment is trickier in patients who live far from the burn unit or who have had to be treated in a different country than their country of origin.
-Just dealing with being in a different culture with possible language barriers and other social barriers can contribute to a poor recovery.
-It is up to the staff to try and bridge the gap between the hospital environment and the culture the patient and his or her family come from.
+Even people who live and work in the same vicinity of the hospital must be able to handle the culture shock of having a patient (or being a patient) in a hospital, often for long periods.
+Becoming cultured in the hospital environment is trickier in patients who live far from the burn unit or have had to be treated in a different country than their country of origin.
+Dealing with being in a different culture with possible language barriers and other social barriers can contribute to poor recovery.
+It is up to the staff to try and bridge the gap between the hospital environment and the culture the patient and their family comes from.

 Initially, there is often what is known as an admission crisis.
-It involves the patient and family struggling with terror, shock, disbelief, pain anxiety and confusion.
+It involves the patient and family struggling with terror, shock, disbelief, pain, anxiety, and confusion.
 The family may believe that the patient is near death.
-This is the time to establish a therapeutic rapport with the patient and his or her family so that communication can go back and forth between patient, families, and staff more easily.
+This is the time to establish a therapeutic rapport with the patient and their family so that communication can go back and forth between patients, families, and staff more efficiently.

-The first two jobs are to get the patient to be oriented to the new environment and to recognize what has happened to them.
-The patient and family must quickly come to believe that they are in good therapeutic hands so as to maximize their cooperation with the staff.
+The first two jobs are to get the patient-oriented to the new environment and recognize what has happened to them.
+The patient and family must quickly believe that they are in good therapeutic hands to maximize their cooperation with the staff.
 Repeated statements of reassurance may be necessary to calm all of those involved.
-It is important to recognize that both the patient and their family are suffering from an acute traumatic response and both must be handled carefully and with full attention to their psychological needs.
+It is essential to recognize that both the patient and their family suffer from an acute traumatic response.
+Both must be handled carefully and with full attention to their psychological needs.

-As the patient begins to heal, there will be more education necessary and time must be given for the patient and family to adjust to new roles.
-Alternative therapies like meditation and progressive relaxation will continue to be necessary along with adequate pharmacological control over the individual's pain and anxiety.
-Many patients regress during this phase and this is particularly true in children.
-Children can develop unhealthy behaviors and the parents will need to know that this is a part of the normal recovery process from a severe burn.
+As the patient begins to heal, more education will be necessary, and time must be given for the patient and family to adjust to new roles.
+Alternative therapies like meditation and progressive relaxation will continue to be required, and adequate pharmacological control over the individual's pain and anxiety.
+Many patients regress during this phase, and this is particularly true in children.
+Children can develop unhealthy behaviors, and the parents will need to know that this is a part of the normal recovery process from a severe burn.

 The patient and family must cope with potentially permanent changes in their lives and can be helped through this with psychotherapy.
-The family needs to be educated on the different things that can happen as the patient is reintegrated into their normal life.
-Social skills programs can be offered to help the patient handle different social situations that happen during the reintegration of the patient.
+The family needs to be educated on what can happen as the patient is reintegrated into their everyday life.
+Social skills programs can be offered to help the patient handle different social situations that occur during the patient's reintegration.

 Individuals who return to work tend to recover faster and have greater coping strategies.
-Research has shown that about 65 percent of all burn patients with serious burns eventually return to work within a two year period of time.
+Research has shown that about 65 percent of burn patients with severe burns eventually return to work within two years.
 These people need confidence and social support around returning to work.